darwino/darwino-documentation/Setting-Up.md

 PostgreSQL
 ----------

 Postgresql is a free and popular relational database featuring well suited JSON extensions for Darwino.
 The instructions bellow show how to install Postgreql for development and test purposes.
-Other databases, like IBM DB2, are also supported.
+Other databases, like IBM DB2 10.5 FP8 or MS SqlServer 2016, are also supported.

 See: [[Configuring PostgreSQL]]